Smoked Chicken Wings

 Simply coat each piece with your favorite dry rub and cook until done!
 It helps to pat them dry and toss in a little olive oil first, that way the spices adhere better to the surface.

-For maximum flavor in every bite, be sure to work the seasoning into skin.
+For maximum flavor in every bite, be sure to really work the seasoning into the skin.

 Serving Suggestions